jaketrent/jaketrent-blog/content/post/magical-design-lessons.md

 title: "Magical Design Lessons"
 ---

-Here are some lessons in creating magical designs from Peter Smarter from Fantasy Interactive.
+Here are some lessons in creating magical designs from Peter Smart from Fantasy Interactive.

 <!--more-->